jtyers/ww/README.md

 source ~/ww/ww
 ```

-## Quick start
+## How to use

 Run `cmd` every 3 seconds.
-If you omit `-n`, it defaults to `10`.
-A bar is drawn across the top of the screen to show the outcome of each run. `cmd` can be a shell alias, making it rather powerful if you need to run your own aliases over the top.
+If you omit `-n`, it defaults to `10`. `cmd` can be a shell alias or any pipeline, making it rather powerful if you need to run your own aliases over the top.

 ```
 ww -n 3 cmd
 ```

-Run `cmd` every 3 seconds until it succeeds, then quit. `--once` can be used instead of `-1`.
+Run `kubectl get pods | grep foo-bar` every 3 seconds until it succeeds, then quit.
+Notice how the pipe needs escaping, so that the shell doesn't interpret it.

 ```
-ww -n 3 -1 cmd
+ww -n 3 --until -- kubectl get pods \| grep foo-bar
 ```

-Run `cmd`, and re-run if any files in the current directory are written to, renamed or deleted.
+Run `npm run test`, and re-run if any files in the current directory are written to, renamed or deleted.
 This uses `inotifywait -r` under the hood currently, so only supports Linux, and may be slow in larger directory hierarchies.

 ```
-ww -w cmd
+ww -w npm run test
 ```

-Run `cmd`, and highlight and the words **error** and **fail** in the output.
-Repeat `-c` to add more words.
+Run `tail log.txt`, and re-run any time files in the current directory are changed.
+Highlight instances of "error" and "fail" in the output.
+Repeat `-c <word>` to add more words.
 Highlighting is case-insensitive.

 ```
-ww -w -c error -c fail cmd
+ww -w -c error -c fail tail log.txt
 ```

 If you need to pass arguments to `cmd`, be sure to use `--` so that `ww` doesn't gobble them up.
 For example: